microsoft/activity-log-export-automation/README.md

 ## Connect Splunk to Azure Activity Log automatically

 ### Details
-These two scripts are designed to automated the deployment of the Azure components for configuration of Splunk logging from the Azure Activity Log.
+These two scripts are designed to automate the deployment of Azure components for configuration of Splunk logging from the Azure Activity Log.
 It uses the "Azure Monitor Add-on for Splunk":

 https://splunkbase.splunk.com/app/3534/